FabricTOC/FabricTOC/docs/RST_Preview/Peer_Commands.rst

 options:

-`--ca.certfile` is the full path to public certificate of the CA
+--`ca.certfile` is the full path to public certificate of the CA

-`--ca.keyfile` is the full path to the private key file of the CA
+--`ca.keyfile` is the full path to the private key file of the CA

-`--b` is the user name and password of the CA administrator, specified as <adminUser>:<adminPassword>
+--`b` is the user name and password of the CA administrator, specified as <adminUser>:<adminPassword>

-`--d`
+--`d`

 The `peer` command